-Office demand has been positive in the Melbourne, Brisbane, and Perth markets over the past quarter, while Sydney saw a contraction.
+Office demand has been positive in the Sydney, Melbourne, Brisbane, and Perth markets over the past quarter.
 Perth recorded 27,000sqm of net absorption in Q1 2023, its strongest quarterly result since 2012, helped by buoyant conditions in the resources sector.